Business loan cost comparison

 In this guide, you’ll learn whether a short term loan is right for your business, how to find the best deal and how the approval process typically works.

-Business owners may take out a short-term loan when they requires additional funds to cover an upcoming purchase or large expense, or when their business is facing a temporary cash flow issue.
+Business owners may take out a short term loan when they require additional funds to cover an upcoming purchase or large expense, or when their business is facing a temporary cash flow issue.
 Generally speaking, business loans with a term less than 18 months or 2 years are considered short term and can even come with daily or weekly repayments instead of monthly repayments.

 In all cases, the lender will consider your business credit score, annual turnover and how long you’ve been in business during the approval process.
 In many cases, it will display minimum eligibility criteria for all three of these factors.